Raymond Parks (auto racing): Background

 Parks was the first child of Alfred and Leila Parks and great-great-nephew of settler Benny Parks, who found gold in the state of Georgia in the early nineteenth century.
 Born in Dawsonville, Georgia, on June 5, 1914, Raymond was the oldest of his father's sixteen children, six of whom were born to Leila, and ten of whom were born to Leila's sister, Ila.
 Parks left home at age 14 and began hauling moonshine.
 He served nine months of a one-year and one-day sentence in the federal penitentiary in Chillicothe, Ohio, from 1936 to 1937.
 Parks served in World War II during the famous Battle of the Bulge in Belgium.
 He served in the 99th Infantry Division and was briefly stationed at Fort Benning, Georgia.
-Parks bought a new tripple-white Cadillac Eldorado Biarritz in 1979 and owned it until his death in 2010.
+Parks bought a new triple-white Cadillac Eldorado Biarritz in 1979 and owned it until his death in 2010.

 Racing career

-Most famous for being a moonshine runner who helped to start NASCAR, he is recognized as the first "team" owner in stock car racing.
-Prior to the founding of NASCAR, Parks was the car owner for moonshine runner and nephews Lloyd Seay and Roy Hall as far back as 1938.
+Most famous for being a moonshine runner who helped to start NASCAR, Parks is recognized as the first "team" owner in stock car racing.
+Prior to the founding of NASCAR, he was the car owner for moonshine runner and nephews Lloyd Seay and Roy Hall as far back as 1938.
 In 1948–1949, with Red Byron as the driver Parks's cars won the first two NASCAR Championships ever awarded; the Modified class in 1948, and the above-mentioned championship in 1949.